25x16x5 model 448-001 is the MERV 8 and model 448-005 is a MERV 11(perfect for allergy suffers)

 20x16x5 model 448-004 is the MERV 8 and model 448-008 is a MERV 11(perfect for allergy suffers)

-Skuttle has two replacement options for filter media, MERV 8 for most homes and MERV 11 where finer filtration of airborne pollutants is needed for health reasons or to improve environmental factors.
+Skuttle has two replacement options in each size furnace filter, MERV 8 for most homes and MERV 11 where finer filtration of airborne pollutants is needed for health reasons or to improve environmental factors.

 High-Capacity, High-Efficiency Air Cleaners come in four popular sizes: